EDUCBA

 2. Using The Magic Wand Tool

 The default value is 32px, which means clicking one color will choose everything that matches that color.
-If the object has a gradient, you can extend the tolerance to extra colors to be chosen.
+If the object has a gradient, you can extend the tolerance to extra colors to be selected.
 The default will be fine for most of the objects.

 Step 1: We will use the same image again.
 Select the magic wand tool from the toolbar.